danbev/learning-nodejs/README.md

     NODE_MODULE_CONTEXT_AWARE_X(modname, regfunc, NULL, NM_F_BUILTIN)

-We already know that modname is `tcp_wrap` and that `regfunc` is node::TCPWrap::Initialize.
+We already know that in our case modname is `tcp_wrap` and that `regfunc` is node::TCPWrap::Initialize.

 #### NODE\_MODULE\_CONTEXT\_AWARE\_X